PUPPY KINDERGARTEN: Sunday March 24, at 12:00-1:00pm

 Contrary to popular belief, force-free training works not only for basic training, but is also the gold standard for the most complex behaviour problems including anxiety, reactivity and aggression.
 All our trainers at K9HQ follow these training methods as we strive to abide by the highest standards in the industry.

 Kelsey received her CTC (Certificate in Training & Counselling) from the Academy for Dog Trainers in 2016, an extensive 2-year program widely known as the “Harvard of Dog Trainers“.

-She is a proud member of the Vancouver Island Animal Training Association (VIATA), and is working toward her certification from the Certification Council for Professional Dog Trainers (CCPDT), which is the leading independent certifying organization for the dog training profession.
-Kelsey is also a Fear Free Certified Professional.
+She is working toward her certification from the Certification Council for Professional Dog Trainers (CCPDT), which is currently the leading independent certifying organization for the dog training profession.

 Allison Schaefer is a Certified Behavior Consultant Canine – Knowledge Assessed through the Certification Council for Professional Dog Trainers.
 She is currently the only CBCC-KA in British Columbia, and one of only 126 in the world.

 Allison founded Ethical Canine in 2013.
 Prior to this she completed an apprenticeship and trained dogs professionally in Vancouver.
 She has 10 years of experience with a wide range of training needs, including challenging behaviour problems.